1. Select Report Settings

 This help page will walk you through the steps necessary to set up your reports.
 Below is a sample report and does not represent the only method for setting up your report parameters and options.
 Your reports can be customized to meet your needs simply by selecting different report parameters and options from those shown here.

-Step 1: Access Results Live
+Step 1: Access Results Analytics

 1. Click on the Main Menu icon.